devprime/devprime-heroku-microservices/README.md

  At the end enter the dp-payment folder

 **Change the settings and credentials** </br>
-a) In the project folder open the configuration file </br>
+- In the project folder open the configuration file </br>
 `code .\src\App\appsettings.json`</br>
-b) Change the ports in the DevPrime_Web item to ['https://localhost:5002;http://localhost:5003'](https://localhost:5002;http://localhost:5003)</br>
+- Change the ports in the DevPrime_Web item to ['https://localhost:5002;http://localhost:5003'](https://localhost:5002;http://localhost:5003)</br>
-c) In the State item add the MongoDB credentials</br>
+- In the State item add the MongoDB credentials</br>
-d) In the Stream item add the Kafka credentials</br>
+- In the Stream item add the Kafka credentials</br>
-e) Include in subscribe the queues 'orderevents'.</br>
+- Include in subscribe the queues 'orderevents'.</br>
 </br>

 ```json